ioBroker/ioBroker.admin/src/src/components/JsonConfigComponent/SCHEMA.md

 - `language`
     - `system` - allow the usage of the system language from system.config as default

+- `position`
+    - `system` - allow the usage of the system language from system.config as default

 - `certificate`
     - `certType` - on of: `public`, `private`, `chained`